No Covid patient admitted at LNJP Hospital, first time since Mar 2020: Satyendar Jain | Health

 - India

-The Delhi government-run LNJP Hospital, the mainstay of the city's fight against the COVID-19 pandemic, now has ''zero patient'' admitted at the facility, the first time since March 2020, Health Minister Satyendar Jain said on Thursday.
+The Delhi government-run LNJP Hospital, the mainstay of the city's fight against the COVID-19 pandemic, now has ''zero'' coronavirus patient admitted at the facility, the first time since March 2020, Health Minister Satyendar Jain said on Thursday.

 The first case of COVID-19 in Delhi was reported in March 2020 and since then the LNJP Hospital, the largest facility of the city government has been at the forefront of the fight against the pandemic in the national capital, having treated domestic patients as well as those from foreign countries in three successive waves, the last being fuelled by the Omicron variant.